Data Protection and GDPR Awareness

 Who is it for?

-Carers, support workers, nurses, managers, administrators, and all staff who handle personal or confidential information.
+Carers, support workers, nurses, managers, and all staff working in residential, supported living, domiciliary, or community care.

 Delivery:

-Includes case studies, group discussions, and real-world scenarios.
+Includes case studies, reflective discussions, and scenario-based exercises.

 Course Summary